racenis/tram-sdk/README.md

 - Rewrite path following for the PhysicsComponent
 - Implement navigation
 - Add more rendering stuff
-	- Single drawlistthingy can be in mutliple layers
+	- Single drawlistthingy can be in multiple layers
 	- Layers have different cameras
-	- Cameras can be orthogrpahics
+	- Cameras can be orthographics
 	- Add shear test
 	- Maybe rename camera? camera is extension and in render:: there is view
 - Make the engine work without any files